p3l6/HappyHour/Readme.md

 The screenshot above will produce a message ready to paste into your standup thread:

 > **Today:**
-> ✅ Rewrite some code PR-123
+> ✅ Rewrite some code PR 123
-> ✅ Fix that annoying bug BUG-4 PR-124
+> ✅ Fix that annoying bug BUG-4 PR 124
 > **Tomorrow:**
 > ➡️ Out on holiday tomorrow
 > **QBI:**